Business owners, influencers, and educators finally have the ability to make their own course and generate revenue.

 This is either a pro or con depending on the way you look at it: if you like the basic Podia setup, it’s beneficial, and if not, it can be limiting.

-Features are how you interact with your site, how potential customers and students will interact with your site, and it will dictate the limitations that a site has.
-Overall, you want more features than you’ll need for an LMS system like this where you’ll be hosting courses.
+Features are how you interact with your site, and how potential customers and students will interact with your site, and it will dictate the limitations that a site has.
+Overall, you want more features than you’ll need for an LMS system or some kind of course platform, where you’ll be hosting courses.
 Lets compare Podia vs Thinkific features:

-- Discussion Forums: Implement community-accessible forums that people can ask questions on, or just chat with fellow students.
+- Discussion Forums: Implement community features forums that people can ask questions on, or just chat with fellow students.

-- Selling Tools: Market your courses with coupons, internal upsells, and even have course affiliates that can earn commissions by promoting your online course.
+- Selling Tools: Market your courses with coupons, internal upsells, and even have course affiliates.
+Using this affiliate program people can earn commissions by promoting your online course.
 These selling tools will help grow your business by selling online courses.

 Thinkific Pros and Cons